Williloo/sus1531/README.md

 If the deadline is approaching and you have features that are either untested or failing their tests, **DO NOT MERGE IN THOSE MERGE REQUESTS**.
 In some rare cases, your tutor will look at unmerged branches and may allocate some reduced marks for incomplete functionality, but `master` should only contain working code.

 ## 🏃 6.2.
-Re-runs

-The deadline for reruns and mark reviews is **7 days** from release of each iteration's mark release.
-Marks are released within 7 days of an iterations' due date.
+Rerun Opportunity – Fix & Resubmit

+We understand that after submitting your assignment, you may realize that small but critical mistakes affected your marks or caused your software to fail.
+In the real world, such mistakes can have significant consequences, but learning from them is valuable.

+To balance learning and accountability, we offer a rerun opportunity for trivial fixes, allowing you to fix issues and resubmit your project for reassessment. (although you may not have this opportunity for real-work projects)

+How It Works:
+* After marks are released, eligible groups can identify and make trivial fix in their project.
+* You must resubmit within 7 days after receiving your initial mark.
+* Your resubmitted work will be reassessed with an updated mark.
+However, since identifying and fixing issues before submission is an important skill in software development, the final mark will take into account the importance of thorough testing and review.
+The need for a rerun suggests that testing practices should be improved.

-Minor isolated fixes after the due date are allowed but may carry a penalty to the automark.
-If the isolated fixes result in a higher automark result (minus the penalty), then we will update your mark.
-E.g. imagine that your initial automark is 20%, on re-run you get a raw automark of 86%, and your fixes attract a 30% penalty: since the 30% penalty will reduce the mark of 86% to 60%, your final **automark** will be 60%.
+If the fixes you make lead to a higher automark after adjustment, we will update your mark accordingly.
+E.g. your initial automark is 20%; After rerunning, your raw automark improves to 86%; an adjustment factor of 30% is applied, resulting in a final automark of 60%; Your new automark is updated to 60%.

-If the re-run automark after penalty is lower than your initial mark, we will keep your initial mark.
-E.g. imagine that your initial automark is 50%, on re-run you get a raw automark of 70%, and your fixes attract a 30% penalty: since the 30% penalty will reduce the mark of 70% to 49%, your final **automark** will still be 50% (i.e. your initial mark).
+If the adjusted rerun mark turns out to be lower than your original score, your original mark will remain unchanged.
+E.g. imagine that your initial automark is 50%; After rerunning, your raw automark improves to 70%; Applying the adjustment factor of 30%, the final rerun mark would be 49%; Since this is lower than your original 50%, we will keep your initial mark;

 ### How to request a re-run